SeekingDream/DyCodeEval/README.md

 * Scripts to reproduce all experiments and benchmarks presented in the paper
 * Pre-generated benchmark variants for **HumanEval** and **MBPP**

+### Future Features
+* **Support for Fine-Tuning Open Source Models** Enable dynamic benchmark generation by fine-tuning open-source code models, removing the dependency on the Claude API.
+* **Simplified DyPass\@K Evaluation Script**
+  Provide an easy-to-use, unified script for computing `DyPass@K`, replacing the current set of fragmented scripts.

 ##  🤗 Pre-generated problems